 You should carefully consider each of the risks described below, together with information included elsewhere in this Annual Report on Form 10-K and other documents we file with the SEC.
 The risks and uncertainties described below are those that we have identified as material, but are not the only risks and uncertainties facing us.
 Although the risks are organized by headings, and each risk is discussed separately, many of the risks are interrelated.
+Readers should not interpret the disclosure of any risk factor to imply that the risk has not already materialized.
 Additional risks and uncertainties not currently known to us or that we currently believe are immaterial may also impact our business operations, financial results and liquidity.